 The Coalition Government is failing women.
 Seventy-eight domestic violence assaults are reported to the police every day, while the reality is likely worse.
 Not only do the Going Home Staying Home reforms not work, they actively infringe on a woman’s ability to leave an abusive domestic situation, and they create a bottleneck crisis in a service that is already under-resourced and struggling to meet demand.

 The Greens have been fighting hard to protect women's rights and bodies.
 We initiated a federal senate inquiry into domestic violence.
-We are committed to decriminalising abortion in NSW.
 We were part of the successful campaign to restore funding to a number of women-only refuges in the inner-city, and we continue to demand that other specialist services in regional and western Sydney have their funding returned too.

 The Greens are committed to: